conn-er/RandomCoords/README.md

     - This script is not essential to running randomcoords, it is just a test script that utilizes randomcoords.

 ### Installation
-- Currently, you have to download the script locally.
+- Currently, you have to download the script from here.
 - In the future, this will be added to PyPi so I can use it at work.
     - You could use this too, if you want, I guess.
 It is unlikely to break.